 Perhaps this will help you understand.

-if the short form of his name was Tom and the longform Tommy, and we read about how the Almighty Tom done this and that and also the Prophets names had
+of Yuh, and the long-form Tommy, and we read about how the Almighty Tom done this and that and also the Prophets names had

 the name Tom in their names, would you say that the name of God was Tom?

 What if Psalm 68:4 said, “Sing unto God, sing praises to

-“his name”: extol him that rideth upon the heavens by his “name Tom (JAH), and rejoice before him.”
+“his name”: extol him that rideth upon the heavens by his “name Tom, and rejoice before him.”

 scriptural choice but the say his name is Tom, the short form of Tommy.